NAppazeller/MechaCar_Statistical_Analysis/README.md

 ### T-Tests Across 3 Manufactoring Lots
 ![](https://github.com/NAppazeller/MechaCar_Statistical_Analysis/blob/main/PTest%20Output.jpg)

-*There is a summary of the t-test results across all manufacturing lots and for each lot* briefly summarize your interpretation and findings for the t-test results.
+Using t-tests we're able determine if all manufacturing lots and each lot individually are statistically different from the population mean of 1,500 pounds per square inch.
+By observing the p-value we can see that the population lot and lots 1 & 2  have a p-value greater than 0.05 which indicates they are statistically different from the population mean of 1,500 pounds per square inch.

 ## Study Design: MechaCar vs Competition